barboa91/DSH-Frontend/README.md

 ## Summary:<a name="summary"></a>

 Overall, we as a team had a great time building this application for GA's 2022 Winter Hackathon to keep us thinking as designers and developers in giving back to those in need during the holiday season.
-This was an incredible experience for both of our designers and developers to learn what it is like to work together as a team in building an a real-world and necessary education accessibility application
+This was an incredible experience for both of our designers and developers to learn what it is like to work together as a team in building a real-world and necessary education accessibility application.
+We are all excited to keep working on this in the near future and we hope to further add more capabilities in our future goals.

 ## Future Goals:<a name="futuregoals"></a>

 - Complete our stretch goals
-- Establish like buttons and best comment system
-- Better style the website
-- Add another model for users to record climbing training workouts
-- Add video for users to record video
+- Further develop student profiles
+- Develop for both phone and desktop devices
+- Perform further research in user experience

 ---